Debabrata Laha

 We have openings for highly enthusiastic individual at various levels.

 2. Int.
-PhD and PhD Student: apply through IISc Graduate Program
+PhD and PhD Student: Apply through IISc Graduate Program